thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

  neighbor 1.1.1.1 route-reflector-client
 ```

-What this command does on R5 for example: If I learn routes from R1, I am allowed to reflect them to other peers (like R6) - Below you can see the neighbor session go down and back up with R1 to apply the new RR logic to the iBGP session.
+What this command does on R5 for example:

+"If I learn routes from R1, I am allowed to reflect them to other peers (like R6)"

+Below you can see the neighbor session go down and back up with R1 to apply the new RR logic to the iBGP session.

 ![BGP](images/r5-rr-updown.jpg)